awsdocs/aws-java-developer-guide/doc_source/document-history.rst

     :doc:`java-dg-jvm-ttl` has been moved from :doc:`advanced` into the :doc:`basics` section, and has been rewritten for clarity.

-    :doc:`java-dg-using-maven` has been updated with information about how to include the SDK's bill of materials (BOM) in your project.
+    :doc:`setup-project-maven` has been updated with information about how to include the SDK's bill of materials (BOM) in your project.

 Aug 04, 2015